 Getting a head start on your strategy is essential.

-Reliability is worth its weight in gold in the business-to-business world.
+Furthermore, reliability is worth its weight in gold in the business-to-business world.

-In order to build a reliable strategy, however, there are a couple of things you need to take into account:
+To build a reliable strategy, however, there are a couple of things you need to take into account:

 - Property maintenance trends